sofathitesh/doconce/trunk/docs/demos/tutorial/html/_sources/tutorial.txt

         Unix/DOS> mv mydoc.rst sphinx-rootdir

+If you have figures in your document, the relative paths to those will be invalid when you work with ``mydoc.rst`` in the ``sphinx-rootdir`` directory.
+Either edit ``mydoc.rst`` so that figure file paths are correct, or simply copy your figure directory to ``sphinx-rootdir`` (if all figures are located in a subdirectory).

 *Step 4.* Edit the generated ``index.rst`` file so that ``mydoc.rst`` is included, i.e., add ``mydoc`` to the ``toctree`` section so that it becomes